Some of the links in this post are affiliate links. Learn what that means here.

 This mascara was one of the very first cleaner beauty swaps that I made, and it made me a 100% percent pure fan over night.
 The mascara is colored with black tea, and as someone coming off of the They’re Real mascara from Benefit, I didn’t miss a beat with this one.
 It’s an amazing product!

-I’ve tried other brands, but these just wound up being my favorites as of right now.
-That doesn’t mean I have anything against any brand that I didn’t mention in this post, this is just my personal preference.
+I’ve tried many other brands, but these just wound up being my favorites as of right now.
+That doesn’t mean I have anything against any brand that I didn’t mention in this post, this is just my personal preference for now!

 For example, when I was into conventional makeup, Benefit and Urban Decay were some of my go-to brands.
 That didn’t mean that I thought Nars, Too Faced, and Smash Box were bad… they just weren’t what I gravitated towards.